lucasfieri/lucasfieri/README.md

 </p>

 Hey yo, and welcome to my **personal  hell**. <br>
-You can call me Lucas.
+You can call me Luca.
 I'm a Software Developer focused on the front end, more specifically on building design systems.

 <br>